stevenmoraleszeta/critical-mass-example-project/README.md

 ---

-**Built with attention to detail, following industry best practices, and crafted specifically for the Critical Mass Front-End Developer role.**
+**Built with attention to detail, following industry best practices, and crafted specifically to demonstrate my skills and approach for the Critical Mass Front-End Developer position.**